Tuesday, January 14, 2025

 Bee-doop.

-As if to prove the point to herself, she held her hand three inches from her face.
+As if to prove the point to herself, Alicia held her hand three inches from her face.
 Nothing.
 Nobody knew where she was.
 She didn’t know where she was.
 Breathe in, breathe out.
 Breathe in, breathe out.
 Breathe in, breathe out, breathe in, breathe out, breathe in, breathe out.
 Alicia's heartbeat jackhammered against her chest and pounded in her ears.
 She felt herself starting to hyperventilate and losing sensation in her shaky, tingling hands.
 Sit up, Alicia commanded herself and took another whack to the head as she pushed herself into a sitting position and tried to straighten her back as much as the cramped space would allow

 If I don’t do something, I’m going to die.